swiss-seismological-service/scrtdd/README.md

 ### 5.3 Waveforms data caching

 Unless the recordStream points to a local disk storage, downloading waveforms might require a lot of time.
-For this reason `scrtdd` stores the waveforms to disk (called waveform cache) after downloading them.
+For this reason rtDD stores the waveforms to disk (called waveform cache) after downloading them.
 This applies only to the catalog event waveforms, which are used over and over again.
 That's not true for the real-time events, whose waveforms are used just once and never cached.
 The cache folder is `workingDirectory/profileName/wfcache/` and the `workingDirectory` is configurable.

 However, for certain situations (e.g. debugging) it might be useful to cache all the waveforms, even the ones that are normally not cached.
 For those special cases the option --cache-wf-all can be used (stored in `workingDirectory/profileName/tmpcache/` which can be deleted afterwards).

 ### 5.4 Catalog waveforms preloading

-When `scrtdd` starts for real-time processing (`seiscomp start scrtdd`) it loads all the catalog waveforms and stores them to disk (if they are not already there) if the option `performance.profileTimeAlive` is 0.
+When rtDD starts for real-time processing (`seiscomp start scrtdd`) it loads all the catalog waveforms and stores them to disk (if they are not already there) if the option `performance.profileTimeAlive` is 0.
 Otherwise the catalog waveforms will be loaded only when needed (lazy loading), that is during cross-correlations of real-time events against the background catalog.
-We can however force `scrtdd` to pre-download all waveforms before starting the module using the following option:
+We can however force rtDD to pre-download all waveforms before starting the module using the following option:

 ```
 scrtdd --load-profile-wf --profile myprofile [-I RecordStream]